GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## Different QGIS versions
 The Wiki and in particular the videos in it are only a snapshot in time.
 QGIS itself, as well as the installable extensions, are constantly being developed and improved.
 Therefore there may be differences between the various versions in the appearance of the user interface or, in rare cases, even in the function.
 Consequently, there may be differences between the Wiki and the QGIS installed on your PC.
-Nonetheless this cahpter focusses on common errors and issues, hopefully for many (upcoming) versions.
+Nonetheless this chapter focuses on common errors and issues, hopefully for many (upcoming) versions.

 ## QGIS on Mac doesn't open
 When opening QGIS for the first time on Mac you may get this error message: